Mauznemo/SmartifyOS/README.md

    - If the prompt does not appear, click the "Pull requests" tab, then click the "New pull request" button.
 3. Select the Base and Compare Branches:
    - Base repository: This should be the original repository you forked from.
-   - Base branch: Typically, this is the main or master branch of the original repository.
+   - Base branch: This is the main branch of the original repository.
    - Head repository: This should be your forked repository.
    - Compare branch: Select the branch you just pushed.
 4. Create Pull Request and make sure to follow the [Pull Request Guidelines](CONTRIBUTING.md#pull-request-guidelines)